 Such was the popularity of gin we even built palaces to drink it in, in all of its juniper-scented glory.
 Although none of the original gin palaces survive, their design inspired later Victorian pubs, even after gin had fallen from favour.
 The ornate mirrors, mouldings, etched glass and gilding inspired the late 19th century style, the heyday of urban pub building.

-Find out where to quaff your highballs in authentic surroundings on World Gin Day this Saturday 13th June:
+Find out where to quaff your highballs in authentic surroundings on World Gin Day.

 1. The Philharmonic Dining Rooms, Liverpool.
 Grade II*